meshidenn/CAI/README.md

 # CAI
-This repository is for our paper [Unsupervised Domain Adaptation for Sparse Retrieval by Filling Vocabulary and Word Frequency Gaps](https://arxiv.org/abs/2211.03988).
+This repository is for our paper [Unsupervised Domain Adaptation for Sparse Retrieval by Filling Vocabulary and Word Frequency Gaps](https://arxiv.org/abs/2211.03988), which is accepted at AACL-IJCNLP2022.

 # Installation
 ```